ajkret/spring-boot-sample/README.md

 This branch has all the server side classes implemented, running Jersey to resolve the REST services and Spring Web to test them.

-Also implements the Client side using Angular (1.4).
+Also implements the Client side using Angular (1.5.3) and Bootstrap 3.

 The project aims to follow the guidelines from the following resources:
 * https://github.com/johnpapa/angular-styleguide